Epcot’s Mexico Pavilion (Attractions, Entertainment, Dining, and Shopping)

-Should you start in Mexico or Canada?
-It’s a common question park-goers discuss regarding their beloved Epcot.
+If you’re a Walt Disney World fan, you’ve probably heard this question: Should you start in Mexico or Canada when touring the World Showcase?
+It’s a common question park-goers discuss regarding their touring plan.
 Of course, the World Showcase is why so many of us love Epcot.
 Where else can you experience a taste of 11 unique countries in one afternoon?

 Epcot’s Mexico Pavilion